magento/magento2-page-builder/app/code/Magento/PageBuilder/docs/how-to-add-new-content-type.md

 </form>
 ```

-Attributes that we want to edit part of advanced section that defined in `pagebuilder_base_form`, so we can just extend it.
+Attributes that we want to edit as part of the advanced section are defined in `pagebuilder_base_form`, so we can just extend it.

-And to allow this form to be loaded in PageBuilder, let's create layout `Vendoe/ModuleName/view/adminhtml/layout/pagebuildercustom_simple_form.xml`.
+And to allow this form to be loaded in PageBuilder, let's create layout `Vendor/ModuleName/view/adminhtml/layout/pagebuildercustom_simple_form.xml`.

 ``` XML
 <page xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" layout="admin-1column" xsi:noNamespaceSchemaLocation="urn:magento:framework:View/Layout/etc/page_configuration.xsd">